-A. Governing Body - The IPA Board of Directors (BOD) is responsible for establishing, maintaining and supporting the QMMP.
+Governing Body - The IPA Board of Directors (BOD) is responsible for establishing, maintaining and supporting the QMMP.
 The BOD has delegated ongoing responsibility for the development and implementation of the QMMP to the Quality Management Administrative Committee (QMAC), provides oversight of the QMAC's activities, and participates indirectly with QM issues.
 The QMAC has delegated procedural aspects of Quality Improvement/Utilization Management (QI/UM) to the Medical Management Committee (MMC), oversight of clinical improvements to the Care Improvement Committee (CIC), and oversight of other ad hoc subcommittees as needed.

-The BOD evaluates, approves and makes recommendations on the QM Plan at least annually and at time of revision.
+The BOD evaluates, approves, and makes recommendations on the QM Plan at least annually and at time of revision.
 The BOD receives copies of the QMAC and any ad hoc committee meeting minutes, discusses reports, requests additional information when warranted and directs action, independent of the QMAC, on opportunities to improve care and services, and resolve problems, when indicated.

-B. Chief Executive Officer (CEO)- See QMMP Director.
+Chief Executive Officer (CEO)- See QMMP Director.

-- C. Chief Medical Officer (CMO) The Chief Medical Officer is the designated physician (holding an unrestricted license to practice in the state of CA) who directs the implementation of the QI process; assures that the QI and UM Programs are compatible and interface appropriately with the practitioner network; oversees compliance with contracted health plans and accrediting agency, state and federal requirements; facilitates consistency in QI/UM operations; formulates and directs policies and procedures to support the QI/UM Operations; acts as a resource to clarify QI/UM processes; analyzes QI and UM Data; provides clinical input; directs the assessment of practitioner activities to ensure high standards of performance and quality of care and service; develops recommendations to improve health care services; and chairs the QI/UM subcommittees. - D. QM Program Director The Chief Executive Officer (CEO) has organizational responsibility for the QMMP; ensures Program implementation, function and results; and provides for adequate resources and staffing.
-The CEO oversees compliance activities; reviews service and safety standards; identifies QI indicators for further investigation; conducts, reviews and analyzes quality improvement audits; identifies compliance problems; and oversees formulation of corrective action plans for problem resolution. - E. QM Resources The IPA requires all managers to participate in quality management and to report to QMAC and its subcommittees on a regular and/or as needed basis.
+Medical Director(s) - Medical Director(s) are designated physician (holding an unrestricted license to practice in the state of CA) who directs the implementation of the QI process; assures that the QI and UM Programs are compatible and interface appropriately with the practitioner network; oversees compliance with contracted health plans and accrediting agency, state and federal requirements; facilitates consistency in QI/UM operations; formulates and directs policies and procedures to support the QI/UM Operations; acts as a resource to clarify QI/UM processes; analyzes QI and UM Data; provides clinical input; directs the assessment of practitioner activities to ensure high standards of performance and quality of care and service; develops recommendations to improve health care services; and chairs the QI/UM subcommittees.

+QM Program Director - The Chief Executive Officer (CEO) has organizational responsibility for the QMMP; ensures Program implementation, function and results; and provides for adequate resources and staffing.
+The CEO oversees compliance activities; reviews service and safety standards; identifies QI indicators for further investigation; conducts, reviews and analyzes quality improvement audits; identifies compliance problems; and oversees formulation of corrective action plans for problem resolution.

+QM Resources - The IPA requires all managers to participate in quality management and to report to QMAC and its subcommittees on a regular and/or as needed basis.
 The IPA's programmers are trained and available to support the data needs of the QMMP.
 Qualified licensed medical professionals supervise preauthorization, concurrent inpatient review, retrospective review and case management decision-making.
-Non-licensed staff performs data entry and other clerical responsibilities related to the authorization process and may approve certain services based on established guidelines. - F. Frequency and Schedule of Meetings The QMAC meets monthly.
-The QMAC, CIC and MMC subcommittees meet monthly and other subcommittees meet as needed. - G. Quality Management Administrative Committee The QMAC is an interdisciplinary committee of BOD, with membership appointed by the BOD and the CMO.
+Non-licensed staff performs data entry and other clerical responsibilities related to the authorization process and may approve certain services based on established guidelines.

+Quality Management Administrative Committee - The QMAC is an interdisciplinary committee of BOD, with membership appointed by the BOD and the CEO.
 It includes IPA staff involved in the quality of care and service, and practitioners who are representative of the practitioner panel.
 Only licensed IPA physician members have voting rights on issues involving clinical decisions.
-Three Physicians make up a quorum.
-The terms of office are indefinite; as long as the practitioner is willing to serve they are considered members.
+Three (3) Physicians make up a quorum.
+The terms of office are indefinite as long as the practitioner is willing to serve, they are considered members.
 The QMAC reports to the BOD at least quarterly.

 The QMAC recommends policy decisions, reviews and evaluates the results of QI/UM activities; institutes needed actions, and ensures follow-up, as appropriate.
-The QMAC physician members also serve as alternate CMO in the event of absence.
+The QMAC physician members also serve as alternate Medical Director in the event of absence.
 When additional resources are needed, approval is obtained from the BOD, along with necessary budgeted items for implementation.